jeftegoes/Cybersecurity/README.md

 - **Backdoor Trojan:** Allows a hacker unauthorized access to a system in order to control it.
 - **Infostealer Trojan:** Steals data from the infected computer.
 - **Trojan Downloader:** Can download and install new versions of malware onto a system.
-- **Trokan DDoS:** Can conduct denial of service attacks agains websites.
+- **Trokan DDoS:** Can conduct denial of service attacks against websites.

 ### 12.2.2.
 Prevention

 - Using Antimalware products.
-- Run updates when available (patchs).
+- Run updates when available (patches).
 - Download files from only trusted websites.

 ## 12.3.
 Adware and Spyware